 Big Sky: 300 inches

-Being in the Northern Rockies, both resorts will typically receive large amounts of snowfall.
+Being in the Northern Rockies, both resorts typically receive large amounts of snowfall.
 The average winter for both resorts will feature 400 inches, but both resorts, especially Jackson Hole, can easily receive well over that amount.
 Last winter, Jackson Hole received 464 inches over a season of 83 days, and there were more days with at least an inch of freshly fallen snow than without.
 The past decade has been one of the snowiest in Jackson Hole’s history; 2014, 2017, and 2019 featured the three snowiest Februaries on record.

 Snow, vertical drop, and skiable acreage mean nothing if you don’t have legitimate terrain to make that snow and acreage meaningful.
 The two resorts are famed for their dry snowfall and massive vertical drops.
 Both mountains offer beginner-friendly terrain and a multitude of intermediate groomers that stretch on forever.
 But as we all know, it’s not beginner/intermediate terrain or an abundance of snowfall that has given Jackson Hole and Big Sky their iconic statues.
 It’s advanced and expert terrain that draws people to these resorts, and it’s advanced/expert terrain that has given these resorts their world-renowned reputations.

 Jackson Hole’s terrain is widely regarded as some of the most extreme and rowdy on planet Earth, and it’s not just because of famed runs such as Corbet’s Couloir.
-You’ve probably seen videos of people going down Corbet’s Couloir countless times, but that’s arguably not even the hardest run at Jackson.
+You’ve probably seen videos of people going down Corbet’s Couloir countless times, but that’s arguably not even the most challenging run at Jackson.
 Skiing the S&S Couloir requires special arrangements with ski patrol, and you have to sign a waiver before going down the run.
 It’s only attemptable on deep winters, and there’s often a 30+ foot mandatory drop-in.
 Check it out:

-Jackson Hole is obviously famed for these steep couloirs flanking out from the top of the iconic Aerial Tram, or “Big Red” (which ascends over almost all of the Resort’s vertical feet) but that’s not the only legit terrain Jackson Hole offers.
+Jackson Hole is famed for these steep couloirs flanking out from the top of the iconic Aerial Tram, or “Big Red” (which ascends over almost all of the resort’s vertical feet), but that’s not the only legit terrain Jackson Hole offers.
 There’s an abundance of expert terrain, which often scares away more casual skiers, but Jackson Hole offers some of the best intermediate terrain.
 The grooming team at Jackson Hole is one of the best in North America, and there’s no shortage of cruisers with stunning views.
 The runs off Casper chair are extremely rippable and offer sick views of the valley below.
 Apres Vous is one of the older regions on the mountain and offers some more amazing intermediate terrain.
-After all, skiing powder is pretty much the only thing that beats ripping rolling turns down freshly groomed slopes.
+After all, skiing powder is the only thing that beats ripping rolling turns down freshly groomed slopes.
 Jackson Hole offers an abundance of both.

 Thanks to their large acreage, Big Sky and Jackson Hole offer something for skiers of every level, but they’re known as expert mountains first and foremost.
 Which resort do you prefer?